seancdavis/cambium/README.md

 - `upload_gravity`

 In addition to the features Dragonfly offers, Cambium has a built-in image cropper.
-The option for this will appear _after_ a file has been uploaded.
-If it is an image, you'll see a "Crop Image" below the image.
+The option for this will appear _after_ a file has been uploaded _if you specify the crop option for that field_.
+If those conditions are present, you'll see a "Crop Image" below the image.

 ### Overriding the Base Controller